jwpconsulting/projectify/projectify/help/markdown_en/basics.md

 The side menu allows for full control of your workspace and projects.

 You are able to switch between workspaces or projects through this menu.
-Filtering between team members and labels can also be performed here.
+Filtering between team members can also be performed here.
 Workspace settings such as permissions and billing can be accessed from this menu.

 The menu can be viewed in full expanded mode or in collapsed mode.